 It was developed several hundred years ago in Europe by Venetian workers as a new way to use discarded marble.
-First used to build the terraces of the Venetian worker’s homes.
-The original sealant was goats milk, and it was smoothed using a hand stone.
+It was first used to build the terraces of the Venetian worker’s homes.
+The original sealant was goat’s milk, and it was smoothed using a hand stone.

 In the late 1700s, Italian craftsmen brought their design concept with them to America.
 This technique can be seen in historical sites such as George Washington’s Mount Vernon home.

-1900-1915 Three million Italian immigrants came to the US, and we see Terrazzo grow in popularity.
-The terrazzo and mosaic workers were praised for their craftsmanship skills, “The Terazzeri” where considered true artists in their time
+1900-1915 Three million Italian immigrants came to the US, and terrazzo grew in popularity.
+The terrazzo and mosaic workers were praised for their craftsmanship skills, “The Terazzeri” were considered true artists in their time.

 The Art Deco era of the 1920s called upon terrazzo for its limitless design potential.
 It complemented the modern curvilinear styles of the period and became the go-to design technique.

 Today with many material developments, terrazzo has progressively become a more cost-effective option.
 Most if not all terrazzo consists of recycled materials, making it a popular green option as well.
 With its unlimited color range options, durability, and design flexibly terrazzo, has earned its moment in the trend spotlight.